You must enable monitoring explicitly on each ksqlDB server. To enable

 jconsole.
 JConsole is a graphical monitoring tool to monitor

-the JVM, and it is included in Oracle JDK installations.
+the JVM, and it ships with by default with Oracle JDK installations.

 On your host machine, run the command:

 You will be prompted for a host and port.
 If you used the example

 should see a series of graphs showing resource utilization.
 If you